Haruka Ayase

-Life and career

-Early life and education

-Haruka Ayase was born as Aya Tademaru on March 24, 1985, in Hiroshima Prefecture.
-Her parents who survived the atomic bomb.
+Career

 2000–2004: Early career

-She was invited by a friend to participate in the 25th Horipro Talent Scout Caravan; the reason why she was interested was that it was "an excuse to not attend club activities".
-She had nothing to show, so she did a rabbit imitation that was popular at school.
-She won the Special Jury Prize, thus making her debut in the entertainment world in 2000.
+Ayase was invited by a friend to participate in the 25th Horipro Talent Scout Caravan.
+She was interested as "an excuse to not attend club activities", but had nothing prepared, so she did a rabbit imitation that was popular at school.
+She won the Special Jury Prize, and made her debut in the entertainment world in 2000.

 Her stage name was taken from the internet, with Ayase and herself choosing it from 16,000 applicants; on February 28, 2001, it was decided as "Haruka Ayase".

 In addition to photo collections and weekly magazines, her popularity as a gravure idol increased with appearances on local programs such as Cosmo Angel.
 Her pictorial activities decreased as she began to receive attention as an actress.

 Ayase made her acting debut in 2001 in part 3 of Kindaichi Shōnen no Jikenbo starring Jun Matsumoto.

-In 2003, she made her first regular appearance in a serial drama with Boku no Ikiru Michi.
+In 2003, she made her first regular appearance in the serial drama Boku no Ikiru Michi.

-She was selected as a cast member of Socrates in Love in 2004; she won Best Supporting Actress at the 42nd Television Drama Academy Awards for her portrayal of Aki Hirose, a high schooler with leukemia.
+She was selected as a cast member of Socrates in Love in 2004, for which she won Best Supporting Actress at the 42nd Television Drama Academy Awards for her portrayal of Aki Hirose, a high schooler with leukemia.
 Ayase shaved her hair and changed her weight in order to match Masami Nagasawa's portrayal of the character in the film.

-2005–2014: Singing debut, Yae's Sakura
+2005–2014: Singing debut ～ Yae's Sakura

 On March 24, 2006, Ayase made her debut as a singer with the single "Period", produced by Takeshi Kobayashi.
 The single debuted 8th on the Oricon charts.

 In 2007, she starred in the television drama Hotaru no Hikari, an adaptation of the manga of the same name, with Naohito Fujiki.
 A sequel was broadcast in 2010, and the movie was released in 2012.

 Ayase made her first appearance in an NHK taiga drama with Yae's Sakura, which focuses on Niijima Yae, a warrior, educator, scholar, and nurse of the late Edo period.
 In 2014, the series was nominated for the International Emmy Award for Best Drama Series.

+After completing this work, she considered retiring.
+However, she reconsidered her career and decided that "taiga drama is only a stepping stone."

-2015–present: Our Little Sister
+2015–present: Our Little Sister ～ My Ex-Boyfriend's Last Will

 In 2015, Ayase starred in Our Little Sister alongside Masami Nagasawa, Kaho, and Suzu Hirose.
 The film premiered at the 2015 Cannes Film Festival.
-It was subsequently released in Japan on June 13, 2015 and premiered in London, England, on October 14, 2015 as part of the BFI London Film Festival.
+It was subsequently released in Japan on June 13, 2015 and premiered in London, England, on October 14, 2015, as part of the BFI London Film Festival.

 In 2016, Ayase starred as Balsa, a spear wielder and bodyguard, in Guardian of the Spirit, an NHK taiga drama.
 The role involved stage combat.
 She starred in all three seasons of the drama.

-In 2022, she made her "month 9" debut, starring in My Ex-Boyfriend's Last Will.
-This was her first Fuji TV serial drama since Shitaotokoa Wo Niyoshi around 14 years prior.
+In 2022, she made her "Monday 9" debut, starring in My Ex-Boyfriend's Last Will.
+This was her first Fuji TV serial drama since Shikaotoko Awoniyoshi around 14 years prior.